-- 1. Possession of any controlled substance (tobacco, alcohol, drugs, etc.), possession of which is prohibited by law. - 2.
+- 1. Possession, or being under the influence, of any controlled substance (tobacco, alcohol, drugs, etc.), possession of which is prohibited by law. - 2.
 Possession of any prescription drug in an unlawful fashion. - 3.
-Possession of alcohol on school premises or as a part of any of the school's activities.

-- 4. Use of any illicit drug.

-- 5. Distribution of any illicit drug.

-- 6. Use of any drug in an unlawful fashion.

-- 7. Distribution of any drug or controlled substance when such distribution is unlawful.

-- 8. The possession, use, or distribution of alcohol.
+Possession of alcohol on school premises or as a part of any of the school's activities. - 4.
+Use of any illicit drug. - 5.
+Distribution of any illicit drug. - 6.
+Use of any drug in an unlawful fashion. - 7.
+Distribution of any drug or controlled substance when such distribution is unlawful. - 8.
+The possession, use, or distribution of alcohol.